 'You Better Own This': How Rami Malek Came To Embody Freddie Mercury

 This is FRESH AIR.
-I'm Terry Gross.
-Happy new year.
-Today, we conclude our holiday series featuring favorite interviews of the year.
-The interview we're about to hear was one of the most popular interviews on our website.
-It's with Rami Malek, who stars in the movie "Bohemian Rhapsody" as Freddie Mercury, the lead singer and songwriter of Queen.
+I'm Dave Davies in for Terry Gross.
+The Academy Awards ceremony is Sunday.
+Today we continue our series of interviews with Oscar nominees.
+We begin with actor Rami Malek, who's up for best actor in the film "Bohemian Rhapsody," playing Freddie Mercury of the band Queen.
+The film's also nominated for Best Picture, Best Sound Editing and Sound Mixing.
 The title of the film comes from the title of one of their most famous songs.

 (SOUNDBITE OF SONG, "BOHEMIAN RHAPSODY")

-QUEEN: (Singing) Mama, just killed a man.
-Put a gun against his head.
-Pulled my trigger.
+QUEEN: (Singing) Mama, just killed a man, put a gun against his head, pulled my trigger.
 Now he's dead.
-Mama, life had just begun, but now I've gone and thrown it all away.
+Mama, life had just begun.
+But now I've gone and thrown it all away.
 Mama, ooh, didn't mean to make you cry.
-If I'm not back again this time tomorrow, carry on, carry on 'cause nothing really matters.
+If I'm not back again this time tomorrow, carry on, carry on as if nothing really matters.

+DAVIES: Queen's biggest hits were in the '70s and early '80s, among them "Bohemian Rhapsody," "We Will Rock You," "We Are The Champions" and "Another One Bites The Dust."
+But those records have endured beyond their time on the charts.
+"We Will Rock You" and "We Are The Champions" became popular chants at stadium sports events.
+Freddie Mercury was a very theatrical performer with a big personality.
+He died of complications related to AIDS in 1991.

+Rami Malek's performance as Freddie Mercury is a big contrast to his starring role in the TV series "Mr. Robot" as a withdrawn hacker with social anxiety disorder.
+Terry spoke with Rami Malek in November.
+Let's start with a scene from "Bohemian Rhapsody."
+It's 1975, and Freddie Mercury and the members of Queen are in the office of a record executive, played by Mike Myers, talking about the record they're about to release.
+Freddie Mercury speaks first.

 (SOUNDBITE OF ARCHIVED BROADCAST)

-MALEK: (As Freddie Mercury) No. Don't misunderstand, darling.
-It's a rock 'n' roll record, with the scale of opera, the pathos of Greek tragedy, the wit of Shakespeare, the unbridled joy of musical theater.
-It's a musical experience rather than just another record - something for everyone.
-Something - something that will make people feel belongs to them.
-We'll mix genres.
-We'll cross boundaries.
-We'll - we'll speak in bloody tongues, if we want to.

-GROSS: Rami Malek, welcome to FRESH AIR.
+TERRY GROSS, BYLINE: Rami Malek, welcome to FRESH AIR.
 It's so much fun to watch you as Freddie Mercury.
-How did you get the part of Freddie Mercury?
-Did you ask to audition, or were you invited?

-MALEK: I was invited, which just feels like a very rare thing, especially when you're auditioning for someone as magnificent and iconic as Freddie Mercury.
-I was still shooting "Mr. Robot," and the producers, Graham King and Denis O'Sullivan, called me out to Los Angeles.
-And I knew what the meeting was about, so I started watching as much archival footage as possible.
-Sat down in their office, and about five, six hours later, I left that office being told that I had the job.
-It's something that I did not quite believe driving back home, but I guess, as it panned out, I did.
+Was singing part of your audition?

 MALEK: It ended up being part of that audition.
 I warned them I was not a singer.
-I told them, I don't play the piano.
-What I do when I'm out on the dance floor could be considered something having to do with rhythm but probably not.
+I told them I don't play the piano.
+What I do when I'm out on the dance floor could be considered something having to do with rhythm but probably...

 GROSS: (Laughter).

-MALEK: I ended up flying myself out to London because I wanted to be prepared.
-It was never officially greenlit yet at this point, and I started practicing everything - singing, piano.
-I started working with a movement coach because I knew that one day we were going to do a proof of concept, which means they were going to take me to Abbey Road and film me singing as Freddie.
-And they had a camera on me, as well, so they wanted to see my physical interpretation, as well.
-So I had to sing to prove that at some point in the future, whatever I was doing would sync up to the way Freddie sang.
-Eventually, I don't think anybody really wanted to hear my voice as much as they would love to hear Mr. Mercury's.

 GROSS: Yeah.
-All the music credits in the movie, you know, at the end of the credits are attributed to Queen.
-So you sang as you were filming, but the music that we're hearing is actually Freddie Mercury and Queen?
+All the music credits in the movie are attributed to Queen.
+So you sang as you were filming, but the music that we're hearing is actually Freddie Mercury and Queen.

 MALEK: It's actually an amalgamation.
-I will say the large majority of it is Freddie Mercury.
-I went out every day and sang at the top of my lungs because that's the only way to match what he's doing.
-He's giving everything 110 percent always.
+The large majority of it is Freddie Mercury.
 And in order to sync it up properly, they used bits of my voice in the beginning.
-It will lead in with my voice, and then pick up for the majority using Freddie Mercury's voice - you know, tops and tails, as you call it.
-What I quickly realized was no one can sing like Freddie Mercury, and nor can I. It's very difficult to get my voice up to those high notes.
-At some point, my voice breaks, and it breaks pretty quickly when I'm trying to ascend what Freddie Mercury can do.
+It will lead in with my voice and then pick up for the majority using Freddie Mercury's voice - tops and tails, as you call it.
+It's very difficult to get my voice up to those high notes.
+At some point, my voice breaks.
+And it breaks pretty quickly when I'm trying to ascend what Freddie Mercury can do.

 GROSS: There's actually a scene where you're at the piano singing a sketch of "Bohemian Rhapsody," and your voice breaks.
 Is any of that you?

-MALEK: Yes.
-Some of that is actually me.
-We have an incredible sound engineer, named Paul Massey, on there, who found ways to, I think, deceive all of us.
-But there are parts that are me.
+MALEK: Yeah.
+There are parts that are me.
 I think the parts that break, yes, that would be considered (laughter) Rami Malek.

 MALEK: Sure.